sora64/sk8spotter/README.md

 ## Contributing

-If you have experience with making user-uploaded images persistent within a database, please contact us if you would like to contribute!
+If you have experience with making user-uploaded images persistent within a database and would like to contribute, please contact us!

 ## Deployed-URL